2024

 MAC USERS Need to ZIP their file/s before emailing and attaching.

-** Dennis will email a 'Received' message in response to submssions, if you have not received an email within 2 days of submitting your image, please follow up with Dennis.
+** Dennis will email a 'Received' message in response to submssions, if you have not received an email within 48 hours of submitting your image, please follow up with Dennis.
 It is your responsibility to ensure you have received an acknowledgement.

 Some months provide a choice of two different topics.
 For example: Nature OR Underwater.
-You CAN submit images into different topics e.g. one image into Nature and one image into Underwater.
+You may submit images into different topics e.g. one image into Nature and one image into Underwater.
 Existing grading allowances remain the same.

 Sections